mkatlihan/montyhall/README.md

 This Bayesian analysis provides a clear understanding of the advantage of changing the initial choice in the Monty Hall problem.
 It illustrates how updating the probability based on new information (Monty Hall opening a door with a goat) can significantly affect the player's optimal strategy.

 By applying Bayesian probability, we can see that the initial probability distribution changes based on the new information, leading to a different optimal decision.
 This demonstrates the power of Bayesian reasoning in updating beliefs and making decisions in uncertain scenarios.

-In summary, the Monty Hall problem is a classic example where Bayesian probability can be used to analyze and understand the optimal strategy.
-It showcases the importance of updating probabilities based on new information and making decisions that maximize the likelihood of a favorable outcome.